Sid Milstein in Korea, c. 1953

 school at NYU, and had sold the building.

-January, 2007, he donated his film collection to the Academic Film Archive of
+In January, 2007, he donated his film collection to the Academic Film Archive of

-North America, with assistance from daughter Laura Milstein.
+North America with assistance from daughter Laura Milstein.

 Filmography